foxitsoftware/ngx-foxitpdfsdkforweb/README.md

 ],
 ```

-3 add FoxitWebPDFComponent to app NgModule.
+3 Add FoxitWebPDFComponent to app NgModule.
 ```
 import { FoxitWebPDFComponent } from 'ngx-foxitpdfsdkforweb';